JohnnyWiseau141/JohnnyWiseau141/README.md

 <h2>Hello there!
-My name is John!
-I like biology, coding and video games!</h2>
+My name is John!</h2>
+<h3>About me:</h3>

+<p>A developing software engineer with a biotech degree based in Boston.
+I enjoy learning about modern technology, life, and the tools used to investigate them.
+I hope to create major contributions in the fields of bioinformatics!</p>

 <h2>Check out my stats:</h2>